wolfmanjm/kivy-smoothie-host/README.md

 ### Raspbian/Buster (or Bullseye) on RPI3x (NOT RPI4b)

-*NOTE* This is not recomemnded, it is best to use bookworm.
+**NOTE** This is not recommended, it is best to use bookworm.
 Left here for posterity.

 (Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).